shuangyanUoN/Process-induced-distortion-model/README.md

 4. Run CHILE_Curved_Part_3D.py in Abaqus via 'File > Run script'

+5. The simulation results can be compared with the experimental findings presented here: https://doi.org/10.1016/j.compositesa.2009.11.008

 # How to use Matlab model
 1. Download all the files and put them in the same folder